AntonyGN/Analog-clock/README.md

 ```

 ## License
-This project is licensed under the MIT License
+This project is licensed under the [MIT License](https://opensource.org/license/mit/).